-Are you an aquarium enthusiast or aspiring aquarists?
+Are you an aquarium enthusiast or an aspiring aquarist?
 The chances are that you have come across the term betta sorority.
-Whether to keep betta fish together or not is a topic that remains to be a debate of every day.
+Whether to keep betta fish together or not is a topic that remains debated every day.

-I guess you might have heard someone or you do ever refer betta fish to Siamese fighting fish.
-Many aquarists continue to advocate for keeping several betta females.
+I guess you might have heard someone, or you do ever refer to betta fish as Siamese fighting fish? (it’s their other name, actually) Many aquarists continue to advocate for keeping several betta females.
 This is because they tend to be less aggressive than their male counterparts.

+Betta sorority is the concept of keeping a group of female bettas in the same tank.
 It sounds funny, right?
-Betta sorority is the concept of keeping a group of female bettas in the same tank.
 Typically, aquarists keep five or more female betta fish.
-Every guide for keeping bettas in the same tank talks about try and error.
+Every guide for keeping bettas in the same tank talks about trial and error.

-Essentially, it offers insight to minimizing possible heated fights among the bettas.
+Essentially, it offers insight into minimizing possible heated fights among the bettas.
 Therefore, betta sorority involves a setup that fish enthusiasts try to find if it can succeed.

-The entire process of setting up betta sorority is fun and interesting.
-After selecting an appropriate tank for your new, small and lovely friends, you need to get some stones or gravel and have them inside the tank.
+The entire process of setting up a Betta sorority is fun and interesting.
+After selecting an appropriate tank for your new, small, and lovely friends, you need to get some stones or gravel and have them inside the tank.
 With a considerably higher number of hiding holes, you will reduce heated wars among the bettas.

 Additionally, you need to get synthetic and natural plants and betta toys.
-Enough hiding holes and the conducive environment will offer each Betta in the sorority a specific place of rest; therefore, minimizing chances of the fish fighting.
-Simply, what you need to keep betta sorority is a calm tank with plenty of supply of rest.
+Enough hiding holes and a conducive environment will offer each Betta in the sorority a specific place of rest, therefore, minimizing the chances of the fish fighting.
+Simply, what you need to keep in betta sorority is a calm tank with plenty of supply of rest.

 Like any aquarium, you will need to fit a filter in your betta sorority.
 Also, make sure to offer the right medication to your betta fish whenever they get ill.

 This entire setup process may be resource-draining, and there is no guarantee your bettas will live for long without hurting one another.